LuvHarris: A Practical Corner Detector for Event-cameras: BACKGROUND

-FAST, as defined in~\cite{Mueggler2017a}, avoids false positive detections of secondary-wave events as it excludes 270 degree corners in the classification stage.
-FAST does not require a pre-processing stage, but also cannot detect certain corner patterns (i.e. those produced by 270 degree corners) that are true corners.
+The FAST algorithm also addresses some of the sources of incorrect detections as it excludes 270 degree corners in the classification stage~\cite{Mueggler2017a}.
+FAST does not require a pre-processing stage, but therefore also cannot detect certain corner patterns (i.e. those produced by 270 degree corners) that are true corners.

-In general, FAST and ARC use less information (less pixels) to determine corner patterns, compared to Harris, and are therefore more susceptible to noise in those pixels.
-Fig.~\ref{fig:example2} shows several examples of false positive corner detections of an arc-based detection, which, when considering the entire patch, are not patterns of data that correspond to corners.